Toufool/AutoSplit/README.md

 - Once you are happy with your capture region, you may unselect Live Capture Region to decrease CPU usage if you wish.
 - You can save a screenshot of the capture region to your split image folder using the Take Screenshot button.

-## Max FPS
+## Avg.
+FPS

-- Calculates the maximum comparison rate of the capture region to split images.
-This value will likely be much higher than needed, so it is highly recommended to limit your FPS depending on the frame rate of the game you are capturing.
+- Calculates the average comparison rate of the capture region to split images.
+This value will likely be much higher than needed (unless you [Force Full-Content-Rendering](#Full-Content-Rendering)), so it is highly recommended to limit your FPS depending on the frame rate of the game you are capturing.

 ## OPTIONS